annenijenhuis/Biotechnical-Energy-Efficiency-Function-B.E.E.F.-/README.md

   - the size of your bioreactor (m³)
   - the plastic concentration in your bioreactor (mg/mL)
   - the temperature your bioreactor reaches while running after stabilizing its temperature and the wattage this requires.
 Give this as: 'wattage, temperature reached'
-  - the energy cost for potentially running the UV radiation machine (W)
+  - the energy cost for potentially running the UV radiation machine (J)
   - potential time dependent extra energy costs that do not fit in another category (W)
   - potential time independent extra energy costs that do not fit in another category (J)